Section 1. Tennessee Lawyers' Fund for Client Protection.

 12.04.
 Paragraph 12.03 above notwithstanding, no payment from the Fund shall include interest, costs or attorneys' fees accrued as a result or consequence of prosecuting the claim before the Board, except as may be allowed pursuant to Section 18.01 herein.

 Section 13.
 Limitations on Amount of Reimbursements.

 13.01.
-No payment shall exceed the sum of $100,000 for loss sustained by any one claimant nor the aggregate sum of $250,000 with respect to losses caused by any one lawyer or former lawyer.
-No payment shall exceed $250,000 per transaction regardless of the number of persons aggrieved or the amount of loss in such transaction.
-No payment shall exceed ten percent of the assets of the Fund at the time it is made, exclusive of funds received for Life Memberships.
+No payment shall exceed the sum of $100,000 for loss sustained by any one claimant nor the aggregate sum of $400,000 with respect to losses caused by any one lawyer or former lawyer, unless otherwise determined by the Board and approved by the Court.
+No payment shall exceed $400,000 per transaction regardless of the number of persons aggrieved or the amount of loss in such transaction unless otherwise determined by the Board and approved by the Court.
+No payment shall exceed ten percent of the assets of the Fund at the time it is made, unless otherwise determined by the Board and approved by the Court.
 Where joint liability of wrongdoers exists, the Board has discretion to allocate payments as it deems appropriate within these limits.
 Payments may be in lump sum or installments as the Board may determine.

 Section14.
 Considerations on Payment of Claims.

 14.01.
 In determining whether to pay a claim and the amount to be paid, the Board may consider any matter which, in its discretion, it deems relevant, including but not limited to the following:

 (a) The conduct, including negligence, if any, of the claimant which contributed to the loss;

 (b) The hardship which the claimant suffered because of the loss;

 (c) The total amount of reimbursable losses of applicants on account of any one lawyer or former lawyer or association of lawyers;